HomeDev GuideRecipesAPI Reference

 DAM Asset Picker integration

-Before you decide to implement the DAM Asset Picker, Optimizely recommends you first use Content Manager to locate and insert assets to see if it meets your asset management needs.
+Before implementing the DAM Asset Picker, try Content Manager to locate and insert assets.
+Content Manager may meet your asset management needs without additional integration.
 Content Manager supports both embedded DAM assets and any externally synced content.
-While the DAM Asset Picker provides a more robust asset picking experience, depending on the number of assets you manage and the depth of your asset organization, the additional features may not be necessary.
+The DAM Asset Picker provides additional asset organization features, but they may not be necessary for smaller asset libraries.

 To integrate Optimizely Digital Asset Management (DAM) Asset Picker with CMS 13, add the package and register the service: